On the initial boundary value problem for the vacuum Einstein equations and geometric uniqueness: Introduction

 A number of distinct approaches to the finite IBVP for the equation \eqref{vac} have been developed.
 The IBVP was first seriously investigated and proved to have a well-posed gauge-dependent solution by Friedrich-Nagy in \cite{Friedrich-Nagy:1999}.
-This approach is based on the system of Bianchi equations satisfied by the Einstein equations and replaces the metric unknown $g$ by a system comprised of an orthonormal tetrad, associated connection coefficients and Weyl curvature components.
-The coordinates and the frame field are restricted by a gauge condition referred as the ``adapted gauge".
-The boundary data consist of the mean curvature of the boundary (which is geometric), components of the Weyl curvature at the boundary (which are gauge-dependent), as well as gauge conditions at the boundary.

-In \cite{KRSW:2009}, cf.~also \cite{KRSW:2007}, Kreiss-Reula-Sarbach-Winicour prove well-posedness of the IBVP in a harmonic (i.e.~wave) coordinate gauge, analogous to the gauge most often used for the Cauchy problem.
-The boundary conditions here are gauge conditions on the boundary as well as gauge-dependent Sommerfeld-type boundary conditions for the metric.
-A somewhat simpler set of boundary conditions has been considered by Kreiss-Winicour in \cite{Kreiss-Winicour:2014}.

-Another approach, well-developed in the literature on numerical relativity is the BSSN formulation, cf.~\cite{Baumgarte-Shapiro:1999}.
-Further, we mention the recent work of Fournadavlos-Smulevici \cite{Fournodavlos-Smulevici:2019} using a $3+1$ decomposition based on a maximal hypersurface formulation.
-A comprehensive survey and numerous further references regarding the IBVP for the Einstein equations are given in \cite{Sarbach-Tiglio:2012}.

-A fundamental issue with these approaches to the IBVP, discussed in detail by Friedrich in \cite{Friedrich:2009}, is the problem of geometric uniqueness.
-There are two basic related aspects of this problem.

-The first is the gauge-dependence of the solutions of the IBVP constructed for instance in \cite{Friedrich-Nagy:1999} or \cite{KRSW:2009}.
-For example, in \cite{KRSW:2009} one can construct a vacuum metric $g$ in a (global) harmonic gauge by solving the gauge-reduced IBVP in which the boundary data is read off from $g$ in a frame built upon a preselected timelike vector field (i.e. gauge source) $\mathsf{T}$ on $\cC$.
-However, given an arbitrary or random solution $\w g$ (not necessarily in the correct gauge) satisfying certain initial and boundary conditions, one can not know, using only the information of initial-boundary data of $\w g$, whether $\w g$ is isometric to a solution $g$ in the harmonic gauge constructed in \cite{KRSW:2009}.
-Moreover, it is not possible in general to patch together local solutions in a harmonic gauge using a fixed gauge source field $\mathsf{T}$ on the intersection of the local domains.
+This approach takes the basic unknowns as an orthonormal tetrad of the metric, associated connection coefficients and Weyl curvature components.
+They extract a symmetric hyperbolic system for these unknowns from the Einstein equations by assuming the so-called \textit{adapted gauge}.
+To fix an adapted gauge, one needs to choose apriori gauge source fields $f, F^A (A=1,2)$ in a neighborhood of $\cC$.
+One main step of their work is to prove that a solution of the reduced hyperbolic system must solve the original Einstein equations and satisfy the adapted gauge condition simultaneously.
+The boundary geometry $\mathcal B(g)$ of the spacetime consists of the mean curvature $H_{\mathcal C}$ of $\cC$, and a tensor field built upon the coordinate components of the Weyl tensor expressed in the boundary frame determined by $F^A$.
+By solving the reduced system, they obtain a solution $g$ to \eqref{ibvp} in the adapted gauge.
+Furthermore, if $g'$ is another solution (not necessarily in the adapted gauge), then $g'$ is isometric to $g$ in an ST-neighborhood.
+Such a uniqueness result was first proved in the case $H_{\mathcal C} = f=const, F^A=0$, and later shown in the general case in \cite{Friedrich:2021}.
+We note that here the function $f$ is both treated as a gauge source function and as geometric data (mean curvature) describing the timelike boundary.